lannooo/OmniSafeGuarding/README.md

-# OmGuard
+# Omni-modal Safety Guardrail

-The official repository of "Unified Yet Fragile?
-Uncovering the Cross-modal Pitfalls of Omni-Modal Safety Guardrails".
-This study the modality bias issue in omni-model safety moderation and propose an enhanced guardrail implementation **OmGuard**, which achieve superior cross-modal query moderation performance.
+This repository provides a omni-model safety moderation framework aiming to enhance guardrail performance under cross-modal queries.

 > [!CAUTION]
 > Harmful Content Disclaimer: This project involves safety benchmarks that may contain harmful, disturbing, or offensive examples.
 These data are provided strictly for safety research and guardrail development.